 After an appropriate evaluation, medications may be helpful to increase the sperm count.
 Not all men will benefit from these therapies.
 Common medications include clomiphene citrate and/or letrozole pills as well as hCG (human chorionic gonadotropin) injections.
 Your physician may recommend and supervise those treatments if you are an appropriate candidate.

 After the evaluation of a male, some abnormalities may be seen that require surgical intervention.
 Some men who have previously undergone vasectomy may already know they require a procedure.
 We work very closely with trained urologists in male reproductive surgery to provide you with comprehensive care.

 TESA involves the surgical extraction of sperm from the testicle.
 TESA obtained sperm can then be used in combination with IVF/ICSI to achieve pregnancy.
 TESA can be used for men with obstruction of sperm release.
 The procedure can also be used in men without obstruction who do not produce enough sperm through ejaculation to lead to pregnancy.

 Sometimes the blood vessels surrounding testicles can be swollen and enlarged.
 The increased blood flow can affect the sperm quality.
 Some men will benefit from the surgical repair of these varicoceles.
 Sperm production and quality may improve afterward.

-During a vasectomy the pathway of sperm from the testicle is blocked.
-However sperm production continues.
-This procedure can help re-establish the flow of sperm through the urethra.
-If successful this can help achieve pregnancy without the use of IVF
+During a vasectomy, the pathway of sperm from the testicle is blocked.
+However, sperm production continues.
+The resersal procedure can help re-establish the flow of sperm through the urethra.
+If successful, this can help achieve pregnancy without the use of IVF